struckchure/Nexios/docs/docs/index.md

 ---

-## Why Choose nexios? 🤔
+## Why Choose nexios?

-- **⚡ Blazing Fast**: Experience unmatched performance for all your web applications.
+- **Blazing Fast**: Experience unmatched performance for all your web applications.
-- **👨‍💻 Developer-Friendly**: Clean and minimal code that prioritizes productivity.
+- **Developer-Friendly**: Clean and minimal code that prioritizes productivity.
-- **🔌 Easy Integration**: Get started effortlessly — no steep learning curve or complex configurations.
+- **Easy Integration**: Get started effortlessly — no steep learning curve or complex configurations.

 ---

-## Quick Start 🚀
+## Quick Start

 Follow these steps to set up nexios and create your first app in minutes!